dapr/docs/getting-started/getting-started.md

 ```

 ### Using Helm (Advanced)

-You can install Dapr to Kubernetes using a Helm chart.
-This method should be used for production deployments.
+You can install Dapr to Kubernetes cluster using a Helm chart.

 #### Install Dapr to Kubernetes

 1. Make sure Helm is initialized in your running Kubernetes cluster.

 2. Add Azure Container Registry as a Helm repo

 ```bash
 helm repo add dapr https://actionscore.azurecr.io/helm/v1/repo \
 --username 390401a7-d7a6-46da-b10f-3ceff7a1cdd5 \
 --password 485b3522-59bb-4152-8938-ca8b90108af6
 ```

-3. Install the Dapr chart on your cluster in the dapr-system namespace:
+3. Install the Dapr chart on your cluster in the `dapr-system` namespace

 ```bash
 helm install actionscore/dapr-operator --name dapr --namespace dapr-system
 ```